 In the early years (or the first five years of a child’s life) children depend on adults for many of their basic needs to be met.
 The early years are also a hugely important time when it comes to child development.

-As we discussed in our childminder ratios guide, early years development significantly influences long-term social, behavioural, and cognitive development—even into adulthood.
+Early years development significantly influences long-term social, behavioural, and cognitive development—even into adulthood.